marukami/kaito/README.md

-# kaito
+# Kaito
-A set of Extensions Kotlin Android Context
+A simple set of Kotlin extensions functions for Android Contexts